guildai/guild.ai/pages/start/index.md

 training script.

 !!! highlights
-    - Track experiments without changing your code --- simply run a training script with Guild.
+    - Track experiments without changing your code.

-    - Guild is easy to install.
+    - Guild is easy to install and use.
 It doesn't require databases or external systems.

     - Guild captures every detail about your run.
-You use this information to optimize your model, catch mistakes, and resolve issues.
+Use this information to optimize your model, catch mistakes, and resolve issues.

-In the next section, you use Guild's built-in hyperparamter tuning features to find values for `x` that minimize `loss` for `train.py`.
+In the next section, you use Guild's built-in hyperparamter tuning features to find values for `x` that minimize `loss` for the sample training script.